Cole9712/Polyglot-project-facial-detection-system/cmpt383.md

 1. Home Page: search images via keywords, you can enlarge them or detect faces on them.
 ![Api Demo](md_assets/api_demo.gif)

-2. Facial Detect Page: upload your own image to perform facial detection. *There are some sample images available to test in `test_imgs` directory under main repository.*
+2. Facial Detect Page: upload your own image to perform facial detection.
+Note that due to the limitation of algorithm(not a AI engine after all), there might be some faces that could not be detected.*There are some sample images available to test in `test_imgs` directory.*
 ![Detection Demo](md_assets/detection_demo.gif)

-3. Face Swapping Page: upload two images(say image 1 and image 2), an confirmation alert will popup and you can swap image 2's face onto image 1's person. *There are some sample images available to test in `test_imgs` directory under main repository.*
+3. Face Swapping Page: upload two images(say image 1 and image 2), an confirmation alert will popup and you can swap image 2's face onto image 1's person.
+To maximize the face swapping result quality, please upload two images that share close resolution value.*There are some sample images available to test in `test_imgs` directory under main repository.*
 ![Swapping Demo](md_assets/face_swap_demo.gif)

 *All Pages can be accessed via top navigation bar.